m50d/m50d.github.com/_posts/2014-08-28-nothing-of-value.md

 published: false
 ---

 It had to happen eventually.
+Despite efforts to